 The following approximate capacities are given in metric and English conversions.
-See Recommended Fluids and Lubricants \diamond 62.
+See Recommended Fluids and Lubricants \Leftrightarrow 61.

-Capacities

-Application Metric English

-Cooling System 19.1 L 20.2 qt

-Diesel Exhaust Fluid (DEF) Tank 20.3 L 5.3 gal

-Engine Oil with Filter 6.6 L 7.0 qt

-10-Speed Automatic Transmission (Pan Removal and Filter Replacement) 7.7 L 8.1 qt
+Capacities Application Metric English Engine Cooling System 19.1 L 20.2 qt Diesel Exhaust Fluid (DEF) Tank 20.3 L 5.3 gal Engine Oil with Filter 6.6 L 7.0 qt Engine cooling system capacity values are based on the entire cooling system and its components.
+Do not overfill the DEF tank.
+See Diesel Exhaust Fluid ⇔ 20.
 All quantities are approximate.
 When adding, be sure to fill to the appropriate level, as recommended in this manual.
 Recheck fluid level after filling.